 Compared to the rest of the country, citizens of El Indio spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-El Indio is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, El Indio does not have a public transit system used by locals to get to and from work.

 El Indio is an extremely ethnically-diverse town.
 The people who call El Indio home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Indio residents report their race to be Native Hawaiian.
 Important ancestries of people in El Indio include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.